fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ### **Completion & Success Acknowledgment**

-If a project is approaching or has exceeded its original duration but all parties are in agreement with the work's quality and direction, the current project should be marked as successfully completed.&#x20;
+If a project is approaching or has exceeded its original duration but all parties are in agreement with the work's quality and direction, the current project should be marked as successfully completed.

 This allows for the distribution of the locked funds: fellowship members receive their fees, the staked $POLN is returned, and the initiator obtains its reward.

 ### **Initiating a Continuation Project**

-In cases where more time is required to achieve the final goal or to continue with new phases, a new project should be initiated.&#x20;
+In cases where more time is required to achieve the final goal or to continue with new phases, a new project should be initiated.

 The initiator can create a follow-up project that can be seen as a continuation of the previous one.